 - Symbol elements—The background color of the chart.

 The default titles for charts are based on the variable names and chart type.
 You can edit or turn off the titles on the General tab.
-You can also provide a title in the Legend title parameter and a chart description in the Description parameter.
+You can also provide a title in the Legend title parameter.
+The Legend alignment can be set as Right, Left, Top, or Bottom.
+You can also add a chart description in the Description parameter.
 A description is a block of text that appears at the bottom of the chart window.
-The Legend alignment can be set as Right, Left, Top, or Bottom.

 Use the following resources to learn more about charts: